prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

     - Protocol: `UDP`
     - IP Address: The private IP address of the computer running your beacon node

 If your execution node, beacon node, and validator node are split across multiple machines, you may need to forward additional ports.
-Refer to the above table of rules for more detailed information.
+Refer to the above table of firewall rules for information about specific ports that you may need to forward.

 ## Broadcast your public IP address